-The Board determines the remuneration structure of all Key Management Personnel having regard to the Consolidated Entity's strategic objectives, scale and scope of operations and other relevant factors, including experience and qualifications, length of service, market practice (including available data concerning remuneration paid by other listed companies in particular companies of comparable size and nature within the resources sector in which the Consolidated Entity operates), the duties and accountability of Key Management Personnel and the objective of maintaining a balanced Board which has appropriate expertise and experience, at a reasonable cost to the Company.
+The Board determines the remuneration structure of all Key Management Personnel having regard to Lithium Energy's strategic objectives, scale and scope of operations and other relevant factors, including experience and qualifications, length of service, market practice (including available data concerning remuneration paid by other listed companies in particular companies of comparable size and nature within the resources sector in which Lithium Energy operates), the duties and accountability of Key Management Personnel and the objective of maintaining a balanced Board which has appropriate expertise and experience, at a reasonable cost to the Company.

-Non-Executive Directors: The Board's policy is to remunerate Non-Executive Directors at market rates for comparable companies for time, commitment and responsibilities.
+Non-Executive Directors: The Board's policy is to remunerate Non-Executive Directors at market rates for time, commitment and responsibilities.
 Payments to the Non-Executive Directors are reviewed annually, based on market practice, duties and accountability.
 The maximum aggregate amount of fees that can be paid to Non-Executive Directors is subject to approval by shareholders and is currently set at \$250,000 per annum in aggregate.
 Fees for Non-Executive Directors are not linked to the performance of the Company.